 How do you look put-together and stylish every day without spending hours trying out 24 different outfits?

-So, to solve the above dilemma, let me introduce you to the High-Low Style Mix technique.
+Let me introduce you to the High-Low Style Mix technique.

 WHAT IS THE HIGH-LOW STYLE MIX